gw-nam/action-test/CONTRIBUTING.md

 8. If there is any feedback, please update the PR to reflect the suggestions.
 9. After the review is completed, the PR will be merged.

+## Code Review Standards
+We conduct code reviews based on the following standards to ensure that your contribution maintains consistency with the project and upholds quality:

+1. Code Quality
+  - Write code that is easy to read and maintain.
+Avoid overly complex logic, and if possible, suggest better solutions.
+  - Minimize duplicated code and check if the code can be refactored into reusable modules.

+2. Feature Verification
+  - Test the new feature or bug fix to ensure it works as intended.
+  - All tests must pass before submitting the PR.
+Include any additional necessary tests in the PR.

+3. Code Style Compliance
+  - Ensure that your code follows the project's code style.
+Feedback will be given if there are formatting issues or violations of naming conventions.

+4. Meaningful Commit Messages
+  - Ensure that commit messages clearly describe the changes made.
+  - Avoid including too many modifications in a single commit.
+If possible, divide changes into smaller commits.

+5. Documentation
+  - If new features, APIs, or configuration changes are introduced, make sure to update or add relevant documentation.
+  - Write appropriate comments in the code, especially for explaining complex logic.

 ## Report bugs using Github's [issues](issues)
 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](); it's that easy!